 used to tenderize meat.

 For syrup pack: Use 3 cups sugar to 4 cups water.
-For dry sugar pack: Use 1 cup sugar for 1 quart kiwi slices.
+For dry sugar pack: Use 1 cup sugar to 1 quart kiwi slices.
 Toss to coat before packing.
-For crushed fruit: Use 1 cup sugar for 1 quart fruit (or to taste).
+For crushed fruit: Use 1 cup sugar to 1 quart fruit (or to taste).

 NOTE: Kiwi contains enzymes that break down protein.
 Therefore, frozen and fresh kiwi must be heated to boiling before it is used in gelatin dishes.
 Frozen kiwi can be used to tenderize meat.
 Small whole fruits may be frozen for this purpose.

-Some research has shown that strawberries and peaches sweetened with Equal™ are comparable in quality to sugar-sweetened frozen fruit.
-To sweeten strawberries or peaches, substitute Equal for the amount of sugar you would normally use.
+Yes.
+Both saccharin and aspartame are comparable in flavor to sugar-sweetened frozen fruit.
+To sweeten fruit, use the sugar substitute in the amount of sugar you would normally use.
 Equivalent amounts are given on the package.
 Use the dry pack method rather than the syrup pack.

 Is it safe to can thawed frozen meat?